Analytics & TestingCRM and Data PlatformsMarketing Tools

 Microsoft SQL Server Geographic Distance: STDistance

-If you’re utilizing Microsoft SQL Server, they offer their own function, STDistance for calculating the distance between two points using the Geography data type.
+If you’re utilizing Microsoft SQL Server, they offer a function called STDistance for calculating the distance between two points using the Geography data type.

 DECLARE @g geography;